 – star-gazing at night without any light pollution (one of my personal faves!)

 Getting to Crater Lake National Park

-There are no restrictions on the size of RVs, trailers, or buses allowed in the park.
-However, roads in the park are narrow, so drive carefully and watch for wildlife, bicyclists, and pedestrians.
+Crater Lake doesn’t currently have any restrictions on the size of RVs, trailers, or buses allowed in the park.
+However, the roads are pretty narrow so drive carefully and watch for wildlife, bicyclists and pedestrians.

 Lodging at Crater Lake National Park

 Options for sleeping in the park are Crater Lake Lodge, a campground, or obtaining a backcountry permit for camping.
 The park’s lodges and campgrounds are closed during the winter and open back up when the north entrance & Rim Drive open in the summer.